Emergent entanglement phase transitions in non-Hermitian Aubry-Andr\'e-Harper chains: Model and entanglement entropy

 \section{Model and entanglement entropy}

 We consider a non-Hermitian AAH model with asymmetric hopping and the Hamiltonian can be defined as

 where $c_{j}$ ($c_{j}^{\dagger}$) is the fermionic annihilation (creation) operator at the $j$-th site, $L$ is the total number of the lattice. $J_{L}=-(J-\gamma)/2$ and $J_{R}=-(J+\gamma)/2$ with $J$ and $\gamma$ being real parameters depicting the strengths of symmetric and asymmetric hopping, respectively.
 The on-site potential strength is governed by the quasiperiodic strength $\lambda$. $\alpha$ is the quasiperiodic parameter, and $\theta$ is a random phase.
-When $\gamma=0$, $\lambda\neq 0$, Eq.~\eqref{Hami} corresponds to the AAH model, with a localization transition point at $\lambda=2J=0.5$~\cite{SAubry1980}.
+When $\gamma=0$, $\lambda\neq 0$, Eq.~\eqref{Hami} corresponds to the AAH model, with a localization transition point at $\lambda=0.5$~\cite{SAubry1980}.
 When $\lambda=0$, $\gamma\neq 0$, Eq.~\eqref{Hami} reduces to the Hatano-Neslon model~\cite{NHatano1996}, which has skin effects under OBCs and has been extensively studied in the field of non-Hermitian topological insulator~\cite{YXiong2018,ZGong2018,SYao2018,KKawabata2019,CHLee2019,KYokomizo2019,LXiao2020, KZhang2020, NOkuma2020, DSBorgnia2020, ZYang2020, CXGuo2021, LLi2020, EJBergholtz2021}.
+This asymmetric hopping can be realized by the quantum trajectory approach~\cite{ZGong2018,KKawabata2023}.
 When $\gamma\neq 0$ and $\lambda\neq 0$, the localization transition point is given by $\lambda=\max\left\{|J_{R}|,|J_{L}|\right\}$~\cite{HJiang2019}.
-All eigenstates at the OBC (PBC) before reaching the critical quasiperiodic strength are skinning states (extended states), and beyond the critical strength, they become Anderson localized states.
+All eigenstates at the OBC (PBC) before reaching the critical quasiperiodic strength are skin states (extended states), and beyond the critical strength, they become Anderson localized states.
+Details about Anderson localization can be found in Appendix~\ref{C}.
 In the following, we will set $J = 1$ as the units of energy, $\alpha=(\sqrt{5}-1)/2$, $\lambda>0$ and $\gamma<0$.